firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/any_value.md

 ## Example
 {: .no_toc}

 Consider a table, `players`, with a single column `nickname` as shown below.
-This table displays the nicknames for users playing a specific video game.
+This table displays the nicknames for users playing a specific game.

 | nickname     |